-Depression affects around 1 in 5 people in the UK and can affect how a person thinks, feels, and manages in day to day life.
-It can also affect themselves and how they relate to others.
+Depression affects around 1 in 5 people in the UK and influences how a person thinks, feels, and manages in everyday life.

-Typically, symptoms of depression include a feeling of sadness, loss of interest or pleasure in things previously enjoyed and lack of motivation.
-This complex condition manifests differently across different people however, with some experiencing others symptoms such as sleep problems, anxiety or even physical problems.
+Typically, symptoms of depression include a feeling of sadness, loss of interest or pleasure in things previously enjoyed and a lack of motivation.

 Our depression clinic in Newcastle offer a number of proven therapies that have demonstrated effectiveness in helping people overcome depression.

-Approaches such as counselling, Cognitive-Behavioural Therapy (CBT), Mindfulness for depression, Acceptance and Commitment Therapy (ACT) and others all have established evidence in both research and real-world settings to help people feel better.
+Therapeutic approaches such as counselling, Cognitive-Behavioural Therapy (CBT), Mindfulness for depression, Acceptance and Commitment Therapy (ACT) and other types of talking therapy have been shown to help people feel better.

-Our team of psychologists, counsellors and psychotherapists use a variety of these talking therapies to help people overcome depression and get back to everyday functioning.
+Psychologists are trained to use talking therapies in a way to help people overcome depression, overcome their problems and get back to everyday functioning.

-Counselling and talking therapies such as Cognitive-Behavioural Therapy and Acceptance and Commitment Therapy (mentioned above) have been shown to be effective in understanding depression and why a person may be experiencing it.
+Counselling and therapies such as Cognitive-Behavioural Therapy (mentioned above) have been shown to be effective in understanding depression and why a person may be experiencing it.

 The key focus of talking therapies at our depression clinic in Newcastle is to help people challenge negative thoughts, emotions and behaviours so that they can break the negative cycles that cause low mood.

-As well as looking at ways to remove the negative impact of thoughts and feels, our team of psychologists, counsellors and therapists can also help you build a more engaging life through helping you move in the direction of your goals, values and person you want to be.
+As well as looking at ways to help you overcome depression, the therapy techniques that psychologists, counsellors and therapists use can also help you build a more engaging life through helping you move in the direction of your goals, values and person you want to be.

 Contact Us for Further Help

 Whether your experiences with depression have been long standing or more recent, our depression clinic in Newcastle can help.
-Just get in touch with us for an initial consultation by calling 07966 645 198 or by contacting us using the box below.
+Get in touch with us for an initial consultation by calling 07966 645 198 or contact us using the form below.

 Dr Stuart Sadler